TDG-Platform/docs/AOP_Strip_Processor.md

 dra_bit_depth            |           8           | 8, 16                           | Output bit depth for `dra_mode` == `IntensityAdjust`.
 dra_baselayer_prefix     | s3://dg-baselayer/v2/ | S3 URL                          | S3 location of base layer for `dra_mode` == `BaseLayerMatch`.
 Base layer must be tiled to tiling scheme DGHalfMeter:9.
 tiling_zoom_level        |          12           | Integer (see tiling scheme)     | Zoom level (i.e. size) of output tiles for `enable_tiling` == `true`.

+[Contact Us](#contact-us) if your customer has a specific question regarding these options.

 The AOP task inputs can be set in various combinations to generate several different types of output imagery: